opentoonz/opentoonz_docs/source/creating_movements.rst

     2. In the browser retrieve the MPATH file you want to load and click the Load button.

-.. tip:: **To use a drawing vector as a motion path:**
+.. tip:: **To use a drawing vector stroke as a motion path:**

-    1. Select the vector you want to use as a motion path with the Selection tool (|selection|).
+    1. Select the vector stroke you want to use as a motion path with the **Selection** tool (|selection|).

     2. Copy/cut it.

-    3. Select the motion path you want to paste to in the stage.
+    3. Select the motion path you want to paste to, in the Stage Schematic.

-    4. Click in the Viewer and paste the copied/cut vector that will automatically become the motion path.
+    4. Click in the viewer and paste the copied/cut vector that will automatically become the motion path.

-.. tip:: **To use a motion path as a vector:**
+.. tip:: **To use a motion path as a vector stroke in a drawing:**

-    1. Select the motion path in the stage.
+    1. Select the motion path in the Stage Schematic.

-    2. Select the motion path with the Selection tool (|selection|) in the viewer.
+    2. Select the motion path with the **Selection** tool (|selection|) in the viewer.

     3. Copy/cut it.

-    4. Select the drawing where you want to paste the new vector.
+    4. Select the drawing where you want to paste the new stroke.

-    5. Paste the copied/cut motion path that will automatically become a vector.
+    5. Paste the copied/cut motion path that will automatically become a stroke.

-.. tip:: **To remove a motion path from the stage:**
+.. tip:: **To remove a motion path from the Stage Schematic:**

     Do one of the following:

-    - Select the motion path node and choose Edit > Delete.
+    - Select the motion path node and choose Edit > **Delete**.

-    - Right-click the motion path node and choose Delete from the menu that opens.
+    - Right-click the motion path node and choose **Delete** from the menu that opens.

 .. _using_column_keys:

 Using Column Keys
 -----------------
-When columns are animated, their animation can be controlled in a quick way by managing key positions and interpolations directly in the Xsheet, with no need to use the function editor.
+When columns/layers are animated, their animation can be controlled in a quick way by managing keyframes and interpolations directly in the Xsheet or Timeline, with no need to use the Function Editor.

-As soon as a key position is defined for a column, a related icon is displayed on the right of the column cell to which it refers; the key is displayed regardless of how many parameters are animated.
-Keys can be moved within the column they refer to, and selected in order to be copied/cut and pasted from one cell to another.
+As soon as a keyframe is defined for a column/layer, a **Key icon** is displayed on the right of the column/layer cell to which it refers; the key is displayed regardless of how many parameters are animated.
+Keys can be moved within the column/layer they refer to, and selected in order to be cut/copied and pasted from one cell to another.

 |using_column_keys|

-When the Global Key option is activated for the Animate tool, and the default interpolation is not set to Linear, as soon as at least two key positions are created for a column a vertical line connecting them with two arrowheads is displayed (see  :ref:`Animating Objects <animating_objects>`  and  :ref:`Setting Segment Interpolations <setting_segment_interpolations>`  ).
-The two arrowheads divide the line into three sections indicating the speed in, the constant speed and speed out phases of all the transformations defined for the movement.
+When the **Global Key** option is activated for the **Animate** tool, and the default interpolation is not set to **Linear**, as soon as at least two keyframes are created for a column, **a vertical line connecting them with two arrowheads** is displayed (see  :ref:`Animating Objects <animating_objects>`  and  :ref:`Setting Segment Interpolations <setting_segment_interpolations>`  ).
+The two arrowheads divide the line into three sections indicating the speed in, the constant speed, and speed out phases *of all the transformations defined*.
 This allows you to control the speed of the movement between the two keys as you wish, including a constant speed movement.

 You can also cycle previously created keys, in order to repeat automatically all the previously defined keys for the whole length of the scene, with no need to copy and paste keys from cells to cells.

-All animations and interpolations set for the column can be visible and edited with the function editor.
-When you edit any column transformation in the function editor, the arrowheads will not be displayed anymore between keys, to stress the fact that a specific interpolation has been modified with the function editor.
-If needed you can reset the whole column transformation to the default interpolation values, and make the arrowheads available again (see  :ref:`Editing Curves and Numerical Columns <editing_curves_and_numerical_columns>`  ).
+All animations and interpolations set for the column/layer can be visible and edited with the Function Editor.
+When you edit any column/layer transformation in the Function Editor, the arrowheads will not be displayed anymore between keys, to stress the fact that a specific interpolation has been modified with the Function Editor.
+If needed, you can **Reset** the whole column/layer transformation to the default interpolation values, and make the arrowheads available again (see  :ref:`Editing Curves and Numerical Columns <editing_curves_and_numerical_columns>`  ).

 .. tip:: **To modify a key:**